nizaroni/presentations/presentations/async-idempotent-writes.md

 Async Idempotent Writes
 =======================

-Finally, we will see how I managed to solve those problems.
+Finally, we will see some of the patterns I used to solve those problems.

 ---